Gianni De Michelis

-Gianni De Michelis (26 November 1940 – 11 May 2019) was an Italian politician, prominent member of the Italian Socialist Party (PSI), who served as minister in many Italian governments in the 1980s and early 1990s.
+Gianni De Michelis (26 November 1940 – 11 May 2019) was an Italian politician, and a member of the Italian Socialist Party (PSI), who served as minister in many Italian governments in the 1980s and early 1990s.

 Biography

 De Michelis was born in Venice in 1940.
 He graduated in 1963 in Industrial Chemistry at the University of Padua and began his academic career, first as an assistant and then as a lecturer, becoming an associate professor of Chemistry in 1980 at the Ca' Foscari University of Venice.
 After a long leave due to political and institutional commitments, he returned to university teaching from 1994 to 1999.